customink/greenscreenapp/README.md

 mode.
 If on a Mac, either expand the window size to take up as much space as possible, or try finding a plugin that lets you go full screen.

+## Passenger or other rack handlers

+GreenScreen also includes a rackup file (`config.ru`) so you can deploy it under whichever rack-supporting webserver you like.